-Carolyn and Anna, both Consultants in Obstetrics and Fetal Medicine, have started this morale boosting project.
+Carolyn and Anna, both Consultants in Obstetrics and Fetal Medicine, have started a morale boosting project for their colleagues.

 In the UK, current advice on social distancing is to remain two metres (3 steps) away from others, and wash your hands with soap and water often – do this for at least 20 seconds.
 Read the NHS advice here.

 You can watch this video from the World Health Organisation – Coronavirus disease (COVID-19) advice for the public: When and how to use masks.

 You can see more on the Instagram page @masks_for_maternity.

 Watch a really simple video tutorial on Sharon Cunningham Designer’s instagram page here.

 Here is another tutorial from Erica Arndt with a pattern PDF.

 - Cotton fabric (8×14″ per mask)

 - Cotton binding tape / elastic / ribbon (to tie masks behind ears)